 Here you will find a growing set of resources for all things Korsakow: Download the latest version for PCs and Intel Macs; view outstanding Korsakow Films in the Showcase; find answers to your basic or advanced questions in our Quick Start, Tutorials and Tips & Tricks sections or our FAQs; discuss Korsakow with other users in the Forums; read about the people behind Korsakow, below; hear about updates and related events; and, discover what a SNU is.

 There are several ways to support the continued development of Korsakow, including: requesting new features; reporting bugs; offering help and advice to other users; sharing tips and tricks; assisting with the translation of the software into other languages; spreading the word about this site; contributing news about how you or your community uses Korsakow; dropping us a line to say ‘hi’; and, for the specialists out there, holding a workshop or writing new or improved code for the application.
-Begin by introducing yourself in the Forums or contact us directly to say hello.
+Begin by introducing yourself in our new Facebook group, on Twitter, or contact us directly to say hello.
 Whatever your investment in Korsakow, we hope you find the software useful and productive for your media creations.

 Concept: Florian Thalhofer.
 Programming: David Reisch and Stuart Thiel, with assistance from Gabriel Gosselin.
 Project director: Matt Soar.
 Korsakow logo: Matt Soar.
 Logo animation for the preloader created by Bruno Nadeau and implemented by Gabriel Gosselin.